 Tesla Model 3 - Practicality, comfort and boot space

 The Tesla Model 3 is intended to tempt buyers away from three-box saloons like the BMW 3 Series, Mercedes C-Class and Audi A4, so it makes sense that it also takes a similar approach to housing its occupants and luggage.
 It’s a four-door saloon with an ample boot, plus a separate storage area under the bonnet – one of the benefits of doing without a traditional internal combustion engine.

 The Tesla Model 3 is pretty spacious inside and its minimal design helps add a sense of airiness.
-It’s easy to get comfortable in the driving seat thanks to plenty of adjustment options and visibility is excellent; big windows all round and an unobstructed view forward add to the car’s easy-to-drive nature.
+It’s easy to get comfortable in the driving seat thanks to 12-way power-adjustment options and visibility is excellent; big windows all round and an unobstructed view forward add to the car’s easy-to-drive nature.

 Leg room, head room & passenger space

 The Model 3 is designed to carry four adults in comfort and it manages that task well: there’s loads of space in the front, while rear-seat passengers get enough head and legroom to enjoy a longer journey.
 The rear seats are also heated as standard, which is a nice touch.
 If you have to carry five people at once, the Model 3 can handle it, with a completely flat floor in the rear providing space for everyone’s feet.
 It’s not perfect, though, as the low-mounted seats cause passengers’ legs to be pushed upwards, giving them only limited under-thigh support.